SSWConsulting/SSW.Rules.Content/rules/practice-makes-perfect/rule.md

    👀 Check: Cut off the unwanted words that do not add meaning.
 Identify how many times you use "umms" , "you know", and repetitive words that we all have a habit of using.

    ::: info
-   Tip: PowerPoint’s "Rehearse with Coach" will give you track these types of unwanted words.
+   Tip: PowerPoint’s "Rehearse with Coach" will track these types of unwanted words.
    :::

 5. Practise to reduce the repetitions and non-value adding words.